learn-co-curriculum/selecting-single-elements-readme/README.md

 ### Identify the correct piece of HTML in the console

 To set up clarity of the next instructions, let's define some vocabulary.
-At the moment your browser is presenting its _content pane_.
+At the moment your browser is presenting information about Ada Lovelace in its _content pane_.
 Naturally enough this is where the content is displayed.
 In this next operation we're going to open up the "Developer Tools."
 These tools exist in their own pane, the _developer tools pane_ or _inspector_.
 The _developer pane_ has multiple _headings_.
 That should be enough vocabulary.

 1. From the browser, right click (or two fingers click) on the Ada Lovelace title in the _content pane_
 2. Click on inspect from the dropdown menu.